 French composer who is most famous for composing the music used in the ballet “Rite of Spring” by Russian composer Igor Stravinsky.
 While many people view him as just being eccentric due to how he dressed, there are rumors that Debussy had some mental illness or disorder that made it difficult for him to get along with other people (unlike his rival Maurice Ravel).
 He disliked large crowds because they would cause psychological stress within him, but this did not stop him from attending events where lots of people would be in attendance.

 French painter famous for his painting “Where Do We Come From?
 What Are We?
 Where Are We Going,” which later became one of the most famous works in art history books worldwide.
 He was known to have had an affair with a Tahitian woman after he decided to move there, and when she died years later, it is said that Gauguin cut off her head to preserve it (he also did this with some other people who would pass away).
-When asked why he would do something like this, Gauguin claimed they were still alive in spirit.
+When asked why he would do something like this, Gauguin claimed they were still alive in the spirit.

 A famous writer who is best known for his novels such as The Metamorphosis, but he also wrote some short stories which are known to be quite odd.
-It’s said that Kafka liked to write in the dark and would often use a gas lamp or candlelight instead of the electric lights, even when writing during daytime hours (he had terrible eyesight).
+It’s said that Kafka liked to write in the dark and would often use a gas lamp or candlelight instead of electric lights, even when writing during daytime hours (he had terrible eyesight).
 He also used to have frequent nightmares about being chased by large figures wearing nightcaps.

 French composer who was very close friends with Claude Debussy, whom he often played music with at parties and social gatherings around Paris where both men lived during their adult lives.
 It is said that Ravel once severed ties with his wife after she became pregnant because he felt it made him look too old.